camunda/camunda-docs-manual/content/reference/rest/batch/delete.md

 ---

-Deletes a batch and all related jobs and job definitions.
+Deletes a batch by id, including all related jobs and job definitions.
 Optionally also deletes the batch history.